Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data

 \section{Abstract}

 High dimensional categorical data are routinely collected in biomedical and social sciences.
-It is of great importance to build interpretable models that perform dimension reduction and uncover meaningful latent structures from such discrete data.
-Identifiability is a fundamental requirement for valid modeling and inference in such scenarios, yet is challenging to address when there are complex latent structures.
-In this article, we propose a class of interpretable discrete latent structure models for discrete data and develop a general identifiability theory.
-Our theory is applicable to various types of latent structures, ranging from a single latent variable to deep layers of latent variables organized in a sparse graph (termed a Bayesian pyramid).
-The proposed identifiability conditions can ensure Bayesian posterior consistency under suitable priors.
+It is of great importance to build interpretable parsimonious models that perform dimension reduction and uncover meaningful latent structures from such discrete data.
+Identifiability is a fundamental requirement for valid modeling and inference in such scenarios, yet is challenging to address when there are complex latent structures. {In this article, we propose a class of identifiable multilayer (potentially deep) discrete latent structure models for discrete data, termed \textit{Bayesian Pyramids}.
+We establish the identifiability of Bayesian Pyramids by developing novel transparent conditions on the pyramid-shaped deep latent directed graph.} The proposed identifiability conditions can ensure Bayesian posterior consistency under suitable priors.
 As an illustration, we consider the two-latent-layer model and propose a Bayesian shrinkage estimation approach.
-Simulation results for this model corroborate identifiability and estimability of the model parameters.
-Applications of the methodology to DNA nucleotide sequence data uncover discrete latent features that are both interpretable and highly predictive of sequence types.
+Simulation results for this model corroborate the identifiability and estimability of model parameters.
+Applications of the methodology to DNA nucleotide sequence data uncover useful discrete latent features that are highly predictive of sequence types.
 The proposed framework provides a recipe for interpretable unsupervised learning of discrete data, and can be a useful alternative to popular machine learning methods.